From architect to archetype, Frank Lloyd Wright’s painstakingly restored Hollyhock House blooms anew

 Regardless of what prompted the collaboration, Barnsdall hired Frank Lloyd Wright to helm what she envisioned as a “theatre complex” to nurture experimental art set on a 36-acre site in Los Angeles.

 At the center of Barnsdall’s ambitious scheme was Hollyhock House, a sprawling Mayan Revival residence built around a central courtyard, with a series of spaces hemmed in by colonnades, pergolas, and porches.
 Especially notable was that the prototypical “open-plan” design considered Southern California’s moderate climes.

 Construction, however, was something of a production—a drama between its two leads beset by ballooning costs, artistic differences and protracted distance.
 Ensconced in Tokyo and at work on the Imperial Hotel, Frank Lloyd Wright was often away, while his assistant, Richard Schindler, served as project manager and, eventually, his replacement.
 By 1927, beleaguered by the entire experience, Barnsdall donated Hollyhock House—in which she never actually lived—to the City of Los Angeles.

-Elsewhere, among many other improvements, are replacements of roofs and draining systems as well as recreations of the loggia and mahogany kitchen counters.
-The recent restoration efforts also reversed many changes made by Lloyd Wright.
+Elsewhere, among many other improvements, are replacements of roofs and drain systems as well as recreations of the loggia and mahogany kitchen counters.
+The recent restoration efforts also reversed many changes made by Frank Lloyd Wright.

-Through all its incarnations, Hollyhock House remains quintessential to Wright’s architectural legacy in Los Angeles, and to the city itself.
-Put another way, Herr says, it “fits comfortably within its era and the urban fabric of a city that is as real as it is ephemeral.”
+Through all its incarnations, Hollyhock House remains quintessential to Frank Lloyd Wright’s architectural legacy in Los Angeles, and to the city itself.
+Put another way, Jeffrey Herr says, it “fits comfortably within its era and the urban fabric of a city that is as real as it is ephemeral.”

 4800 Hollywood Boulevard